-- 3.1.1 This specification covers children and young people up to age 18 years and who are the direct commissioning responsibility of NHS England. - 3.1.2 Specifically adolescent medium secure services are commissioned to provide services for young people who meet the following criteria: - aged 13 to 18 with mental disorders which cannot safely be contained in Tier 4 low secure, general adolescent inpatient care, PICU, community or other residential or custodial settings - requires longer-term interventions and specialist risk management procedures and specialist treatment interventions not available in nonsecure or PICU settings.
+- 3.1.1 This specification covers children and young people up to age 18 years and who are the direct commissioning responsibility of NHS England. - 3.1.2 Specifically adolescent low secure services are commissioned to provide services for young people who meet the following criteria:

+- Aged 13 to 18 with mental disorders which cannot safely be contained in Tier 4 general adolescent inpatient care, PICU, community or other residential or custodial settings but does not meet the threshold for medium security - Require longer-term interventions and specialist risk management procedures and specialist treatment interventions not available in nonsecure or PICU settings.
 This includes young people with needs such as deafness, blindness or other physical disabilities and young people with neurodevelopmental disorders including learning disability and autism.